NMBW: Observation Matters

-RESCHEDULED & REBOOTED: Robin Boyd Annual Keynote Lecture – Melbourne Design Week 2020
+RESCHEDULED & REBOOTED: Robin Boyd Annual Keynote Lecture Melbourne Design Week 2020, live streamed on Wednesday 16 December 2020.

-- an introduction including audio of Robin Boyd from a lecture he recorded in 1960
+- Introduction including audio of Robin Boyd from a lecture he recorded in 1960

-- a prerecorded lecture, featuring the work of NMBW in a beautifully scripted montage, produced by the Robin Boyd Foundation
+- Prerecorded lecture, featuring the work of NMBW in a beautifully scripted montage, produced by the Robin Boyd Foundation

-- a conversation between NMBW, Philip Goad & Pia Ednie-Brown, facilitated by Timothy Moore, from the courtyard of Robin Boyd’s Walsh Street house
+- Conversation between NMBW, Philip Goad & Pia Ednie-Brown, facilitated by Timothy Moore, from the courtyard of Robin Boyd’s Walsh Street house

 Introduction by Robin Boyd, 1960